MOV-AI/movai-flow/README.md

 #### Option B
 - Open a terminal
-- Down the latest debian file
+- Download the latest debian file
 - Install it.
 Enter your user password if there is a promt.

 ```shell